moq-wg/moq-requirements/draft-ietf-moq-requirements.md

 Variations
 : For each stream, the resolution(s), bitrate(s).
 Each variant should be uniquely identifiable and addressable.

-Considerations should be made to addressing of individual audio/video frames as opposed to groups, in addition to how the model incorporates signalling of prioritisation, media dependency, and cacheability to all entities.
+Considerations should be made to addressing of individual audio/video frames as opposed to groups, in addition to how the model incorporates signalling of prioritization, media dependency, and cache-ability to all entities.

 ## Publishing Media {#pub-media}